There’s a little-known investment technique that small groups of retirees having been quietly using for years.

 Then, on the next Friday, you close out the trade.

 Unlike regular stock trading, you know exactly the maximum amount of money you can lose before you even place the trade - so there's complete risk transparency.

 You also know how much money you can potentially make each week - so there are never any surprises.

 Of course, this technique isn't perfect - so there's some good news and bad news.

 * The good news is that this trade only takes about 15 minutes of your time each week to actually place, and you can do it in the evenings while the market is closed.

 * The bad news is that you're not going to make huge, windfall returns with this trade.
 So, this isn't about finding the next Apple or the next Tesla.
 This is all about making short-term, smaller, consistent gains.

 And that's why I think most people haven't heard about this technique before: small, consistent gains just aren't as newsworthy as big "homerun" trades.

 That's why this story was relegated to the back pages of the Wall Street Journal, and why it will never make the front page.

-So if you’re OK with a “slow & steady”, easy way to invest, then this “under the radar” approach may be perfect for you.
+So if you're OK with a "slow & steady", simple way to invest, then this strategy may be right for you.